 - Hiring labor from established landscaping companies generally comes at a premium price.
 Small local garden centers may be able to refer you to self-employed workers offering labor for a reasonable hourly fee.
 Classified ads in neighborhood weekly flyers can also be a good place to find such workers.

-Saving on Hardscape and Softscape Materials
+Hardscape and Softscape Materials

 - Purchase trees, shrubs, and perennials near the end of season when they're on sale.